cameras

 It features a 10.0-megapixel 1/2.3-inch CCD sensor and the DIGIC 4 image processor, as well as Canon’s Optical Image Stabilizer which helps reduce blur in shots with slight motion or sub-par lighting conditions.
 The 3x optical zoom lens is 6.2-18.6mm (35–105 mm equivalent, f/2.8–4.9).

-It has surprisingly good image quality for photos of people, especially with flash in dark environments, although the flash does not extend very far.
+It has surprisingly good image quality for portraits, especially with flash in dark environments, although the flash does not have much range.
 Colors are punchy straight out of camera, and face-detection AF is quick and reliable.
 The 2.5-inch LCD screen is decent for seeing what you are shooting, and it also has an optical viewfinder.

 The compact size (3.39 x 2.17 x 0.87 inches) and light weight (160 grams with battery) have allowed me to easily slip it into my suit pocket at concerts, or even carry it by hand with the wrist strap.